avengineers/hammocking/doc/source/usecase.rst

   * Convert the declaration to a definition and ...
   * If the symbol is a function then write the body to establish the data flow between unit under test and test code (so write a mock, stub or fake).

-Our you let `hammock` do this job.
+Our you let `hammocking` do this job.

 .. image:: diagrams/usecase_unittest.uxf.svg